|Distance||107 miles (173 km)|

 The government of Netherlands has imposed these measures to reduce the spread of COVID-19:

-When traveling this route, Omio customers are departing most frequently from Amsterdam Centraal and arriving in Bruxelles-Midi.
+Omio customers traveling this route depart most frequently from Amsterdam Centraal and arrive in Bruxelles-Midi.

 Here are some other resources that might have the information you need